Master of Arts in

 • 36 credits

-• Moderate pace: Two years (one course per term)
+• Moderate pace: 2 years (6 courses per year)

-• Accelerated pace: One year (two courses per term)
+• Accelerated pace: 1 year (12 courses per year)

-• Extended pace: Five years (two courses per year), or longer
+• Extended pace: 3 years (4 courses per year), or longer

 • Key benefits